• Harold Brown was born in 1924 in Minneapolis, Minnesota.

 • He earned his silver pilot’s wings at Tuskegee Army Air Field (TAAF) in May 1944.

-• In March 1945 during his 30th mission, debris from an exploding locomotive disabled his plane.
+• In March 1945 during a mission, debris from an exploding locomotive disabled his plane.

 • He bailed out, was captured and became a Prisoner of War (POW) in Germany.